stoyan-stoyanov/llmflows/README.md

 Twitter: <a href="https://twitter.com/LLMFlows/" target="_blank">https://twitter.com/LLMFlows</a></br>
 Substack: <a href="https://llmflows.substack.com/" target="_blank">https://llmflows.substack.com</a></br>

-## About
+## 🤖 About LLM Flows
-LLMFlows is a framework for building simple, explicit, and transparent LLM(Large Language Model) applications.
+LLMFlows is a framework for building simple, explicit, and transparent LLM(Large Language Model) applications such as chatbots, question-answering systems, and agents.

+At its core, LLMFlows provides a minimalistic set of abstractions that allow you to utilize LLMs and vector stores and build well-structured and explicit apps that don't have hidden prompts or behind LLM calls.
+LLM Flows ensures complete transparency for each component, making monitoring, maintenance, and debugging easy.

-## Installation
+## 📦 Installation
 ```
 pip install llmflows
 ```

-## Philosophy
+## 🧭 Philosophy

 ### **Simple**
 Our goal is to build a simple, well-documented framework with minimal abstractions that